LarsGJobloop/2025-iac-v3-server-configuration/README.md

     ```
     I heard that some practice a full automation setup of servers, GitOps.
 If I want to create a Terraform module for a Docker Compose Application what would be required for this?
 Say on Hetzner.
     ```
+- Persistence in face of ephemeral:
+    ```
+    I have setup a Docker Compose Application IaC module using Terraform and auto syncing with a Git repository, all deployed to Hetzner, which works great.
+But now I want to persist data across reboots and server creation.
+What are my options?
+    ```

 ## Module inspiration